Plate tectonics: Venus

 One explanation for Venus's lack of plate tectonics is that on Venus temperatures are too high for significant water to be present.
 Earth's crust is soaked with water, and water plays an important role in the development of shear zones.
 Plate tectonics requires weak surfaces in the crust along which crustal slices can move, and it may well be that such weakening never took place on Venus because of the absence of water.
 However, some researchers remain convinced that plate tectonics is or was once active on this planet.

 Mars

 Mars is considerably smaller than Earth and Venus, and there is evidence for ice on its surface and in its crust.

 In the 1990s, it was proposed that Martian Crustal Dichotomy was created by plate tectonic processes.
-Scientists today disagree, and think that it was created either by upwelling within the Martian mantle that thickened the crust of the Southern Highlands and formed Tharsis or by a giant impact that excavated the Northern Lowlands.
+Scientists have since determined that it was created either by upwelling within the Martian mantle that thickened the crust of the Southern Highlands and formed Tharsis or by a giant impact that excavated the Northern Lowlands.

 Valles Marineris may be a tectonic boundary.

 Observations made of the magnetic field of Mars by the Mars Global Surveyor spacecraft in 1999 showed patterns of magnetic striping discovered on this planet.
 Some scientists interpreted these as requiring plate tectonic processes, such as seafloor spreading.
 However, their data failed a "magnetic reversal test", which is used to see if they were formed by flipping polarities of a global magnetic field.

-Icy satellites
+Icy moons

-Some of the satellites of Jupiter have features that may be related to plate-tectonic style deformation, although the materials and specific mechanisms may be different from plate-tectonic activity on Earth.
-On 8 September 2014, NASA reported finding evidence of plate tectonics on Europa, a satellite of Jupiter—the first sign of subduction activity on another world other than Earth.

-Titan, the largest moon of Saturn, was reported to show tectonic activity in images taken by the Huygens probe, which landed on Titan on January 14, 2005.